claudioc/fastify-htmx-ts-starter-kit/README.md

 Some options:

-- Download the latest archive from [Github releases](https://github.com/claudioc/fastify-htmx-ts-starter-kit/releases) or from the "Code" button in the repository main page
+- Download the latest archive from [Github releases](https://github.com/claudioc/fastify-htmx-ts-starter-kit/releases) or from the "Code" button on the repository main page
 - Clone the repo, and then `rm -rf` its `.git` directory (github doesn't support `git archive` and git doesn't have a `export` command like svn does)

-Note that it doesn't work on Windows out-of-the-box (makes use of symlinks and bash).

 - npm i
 - npm run dev